forall-ai/youtube-comments-analyzer/README.md

 ## Blog

-A blog that provides step-by-step guide to developing this app can be found [here](https://medium.com/@klatchco/youtube-comments-analyzer-in-7-easy-steps-7475dea85a9d)
+A blog that provides step-by-step guide to developing this app can be found [here](https://medium.com/@klatchco/youtube-comments-analyzer-in-7-easy-steps-7475dea85a9d).
+Another blog on the broader topic of "The rise of AI apps" can be found [here](https://medium.com/@klatchco/the-rise-of-modern-ai-apps-72e512e16c56).

 ## Screenshot / [live demo](https://youtube-comments-analyzer.forallai.com/)